FarronF/limerick-council-meetings/meetings/2022/09/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 13th July 2022.md

 The NTA have just allocated €170,000 for the repair and upgrade of footpaths

-in Mountcollins and works will commence in the coming months.--- 6
+in Mountcollins and works will commence in the coming months.
+---
+6

 NOTICES OF MOTION